danosaku/DeepLearningModels/README.md

 I modified the implementation of https://github.com/yjn870/keras-caffenet to finetune in your dataset.

+## ZFNet

+In this implementation, I just modify the AlexNet implementation and load the Imagenet weights from Alexnet to finetune the Cifar 10.
+Note that I just Cifar 10 as an example and you can modificy to apply in your own dataset.

 ## TO DO

  - Provide an example to show how to use the models in your dataset instead of use MNIST or CIFAR.
 I can not post the dataset bacause it is not available to be used yet.

+ - Modify the models to be used in different image resolutions.